Points of Orientation

 In times when the business of politics is usually conducted by the opportunistic and third-rate, the need for long-term and principled thought is more pronounced than ever before.

-The following brief points of orientation aim to summarise some of the principles which should guide those who stand for the future of Europe.
+The following brief points of orientation aim to summarise some of the principles which should guide those who stand for the future of our civilization.

 I. Man and Society

 - Human societies are formed and subsist as a result of a complex set of factors.
 Some of these factors are their inhabitants’ cultural traditions and habits, languages, religions, biological traits, ethics and morality, consumer patterns, and their social, ethnic, and political identities.